urql-graphql/urql/CONTRIBUTING.md

 going to contain for their new entries.

-Once a "Version Packages" PR is approved by a contributor and merged, the action will automatically take care of creating the release, publishing all updated packages to `npm`, and creating appropriate tags on GitHub too.
+Once a "Version Packages" PR is approved by a contributor and merged, the action will automatically take care of creating the release, publishing all updated packages to the npm registry, and creating appropriate tags on GitHub too.

 This process is automated, but the changelog should be checked for errors.